jbartus/fastly-magento2-demo/README.md

 - put the read-only api token in `edgeapp/.secrets`
 - configure the gcloud cli
     `gcloud auth login` - for you to be able to use the gcloud cli
-    `gcloud auth application-default login` - for the google terraform provider to be able to sue the gcp sdk
+    `gcloud auth application-default login` - for the google terraform provider to be able to use the gcp sdk
     `gcloud config set project <projectname>`
     `gcloud config set compute/region us-east1`
     `gcloud config set compute/zone us-east1-b`